sarchar/CSBCAsm/README.md

 	.endif
 	```
     **NOTE**: In IF/ELIF statements *only*, undefined labels are evaluated to $00.
 * `.DB <list of expressions>` Declare Bytes.
 The argument is a comma separated list of expressions.
-Or just byte values.
 Quoted strings are accepted.
 * `.DW <list of expressions>` Declare Words.
 The argument is a comma separated list of expressions.
-Or just words.
+Quoted strings are NOT accepted.
+* `.DL <list of expressions>` Declare 24-bit Longs.
+The argument is a comma separated list of expressions.
 Quoted strings are NOT accepted.
 * `.FILL <count-expression>, <fill value-expression>` Fill with a repeating byte value.
 * `.FILLW <count-expression>, <fill value-expression>` Fill with a repeating word value.
 * `.GLOBAL <label>` Set a **label** as global.
 Otherwise, labels aren't useable outside of their segment.